ferrau10/movie-recommendation/README.md

 ![visualization](./recommend.gif)

-Developed in Week 10 of the Spiced-Bootcamp using Python, Flask, Postgres, HTML, CSS, and using the ImdB api.
+**Note**: Developed in Week 10 of the Spiced-Bootcamp using Python, Flask, Postgres, HTML, CSS, backed by IMDb api.

 ## How to use:
 - Create a virtual environment with python 3.8 (optional): conda create -n py38 python=3.8

 - Activate the virtual environment (optional): conda activate py38

 - Clone the repository

-- Install requirements: pip install -r requirements.txt
+- Install requirements: `pip install -r requirements.txt`

-- setup a postgres database and import the data from the csv files you can download [here](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip)
+- Setup a postgres database and import the data from the csv files you can download [here](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip)

-- register at [ImDb](https://www.imdb-api.com ) and get an API key
+- Register at [ImDb](https://www.imdb-api.com ) and get an API key

-- enter database connection parameters and API key into the config.json file (see example data in the config.json file)
+- Enter database connection parameters and API key into the config.json file (see example data in the config.json file)

-- to run: python application.py
+- To run: `python application.py`

-- then open a browser on the specified location
+- Then open a browser on the specified location

-- retrain the model: python retrain_nmf_model.py
+- Retrain the model: `python retrain_nmf_model.py`

 ## Dataset: MovieLens dataset
 https://grouplens.org/datasets/movielens/